- The Center

 Accordingly, implementation of both this unique surgical table and the “direct anterior approach” technique is Dr. Zehr’s preference for primary total hip replacement.
-He uses this approach and specialized table for virtually all of his hip replacement surgeries and has done so for the past 7 years in which he has done nearly 1300 hip replacements with this approach.
-This is truly a revolutionary advance in the field of hip replacement surgery and the results in our patients have been nothing short of amazing.
+He uses this approach and specialized table for virtually all of his hip replacement surgeries.
+He has done so for the past 7 years, during which he has done more than 1600 hip replacements with this approach.
+This is truly a revolutionary advance in the field of total hip replacement surgery and the results in our patients have been nothing short of amazing.

 Animation of Direct Anterior Approach Total Hip Replacement